Tour Details

 The Unfinished Obelisk

-Move on to lunch and then go see your visitor:
+Move on to lunch and then see your visitor:

 Temple of Philae

 The goddess Isis of Love and Beauty is the subject of the Philae Temple.
-As part of the UNESCO Nubia Campaign initiative, the temple complex was disassembled and moved to the adjacent island of Agilkia Island to safeguard it and other sites before the Aswan High Dam was finished in 1970.
+As part of the UNESCO Nubia Campaign initiative, they disassembled the temple complex and moved it to Agilkia Island to safeguard it and other sites before completing the Aswan High Dam in 1970.

 Temple of Kom Ombo